RiwEZ/TanatBlog/src/content/blog/fuzzy.md

 > Definition: A linguistic variable is a tuple $(X, T(X), U, \vec{m})$ where
 > - $X$ is the name of variable e.g. temperature
-> - $T(X)$ is the set of terms of X e.g. cold, little cold, hot
+> - $T(X)$ is the set of terms of X e.g. little cold, cold, hot
 > - $U$ is a universe of discourse of all terms
 > - $\vec{m}$ is a list of membership function $m$ associate with each term in $T(X)$

-We can think of linguistic variable as a collection of fuzzy sets, ...TODO
+We can think of linguistic variable as a collection of fuzzy sets with the same $U$.
+It will be used to describe fuzzy system inputs and outputs.

 <figure>
 <img src="https://imgur.com/XgIAwAN.png" loading="lazy" />